tweedge/unishox2-py3/README.md

 Want to learn more about Unishox2?
 Read the source paper [here](https://github.com/siara-cc/Unishox2/blob/master/Unishox_Article_2.pdf?raw=true).

+### OS/Architecture Support

+Since unishox2-py3 includes a C library, it must be built specifically for each CPU architecture and OS in use.
+Wheels are built and tested for many platforms via [cibuildwheel](https://github.com/pypa/cibuildwheel) and can be downloaded from PyPI, allowing for unishox2-py3 to be used with the following platforms out-of-the-box:

+* Linux: x86_64, i686, aarch64, ppc64le, s390x
+* MacOS: x86_64, arm64, universal2
+* Windows: AMD64, x86

 ### How to Use

 This package is available [on PyPI](https://pypi.org/project/unishox2-py3/), and can be installed with `pip3 install unishox2-py3`.
 Please note that this package **only** supports Python3, and does not work for Python2 or below.
 You can see its CI status and testing matrix in this repository's [Actions tab](https://github.com/tweedge/unishox2-py3/actions).